AndreasChristensen89/project-three-python/README.md

 * __High score lists__
     * Each list has a similar appearance
     * Content is extracted from a Google Sheet and comes out as a list.
 List runs through function and is printed as desired:
-        * At the top "Name" and "Misses" are printed, separated by spaces to leave room for content below.
+        * At the top "Name" and "Missed Shots" are printed, separated by spaces to leave room for content below.
 Next line is empty.
         * Scores are sorted so the fewest misses are printed on top (best result), with the correct name to the left.
         * Names are followed by spacing calculated from the length of the name -> all scores will be printed on the same "column"
     * Below is an input field with the text "Press 'Enter' / any key to return to menu".
 Player can press enter, or any key + enter to return to main menu.